Parkhead Credit Union Ltd

 Commonly asked questions

-Any payments transferred to your account after 3 April 2019 won’t be added to your balance – the administrators will deal with them.
-Their contact details are at the bottom of the page.
+Any payments transferred to your account after 3 April 2019 won’t be added to your balance.
+Contact FSCS if you've any queries.

 Any account you held with Parkhead Credit Union will no longer work.
 If your salary and benefits are paid into your account, open one elsewhere as soon as possible, and tell your employer or the Department for Work and Pensions.